ScioShield/Kali-Purple-Elastic-Install/README.md

 Use `get clone` to download this script
 Run with `sudo bash Kali-Purple-Elastic-Install.sh` to install
 Take note of the password and tokens at the end
+**The script has been updated so now conforms with my other script structure.**

 ## DNS settings
 Replace Kali_Purple_IP with the IP of the VM (If you have the right network settings, you can always access Kibana from within Kali)